QubesOS/qubes-doc/basics_dev/coding-style.md

        height = untrusted_conf.height;
     ~~~

--   Use another variables, without the `untrusted_` prefix to hold the sanitized values, as shown above.
+-   Use equivalent variables, without the `untrusted_` prefix to hold the sanitized values, as shown above.

 Python-specific guidelines
 --------------------------